Whooping Cough & the Pertussis Vaccine

 How can I protect myself from getting pertussis?

 One of the best ways to help protect yourself is by getting the Tdap vaccine (tetanus, diphtheria, acellular pertussis).
 The Tdap vaccine was approved for use in 2005.
-It is a vaccine created for teenagers and adults to prevent three different bacterial infections: tetanus, diphtheria, and pertussis.
+It's a vaccine created for teenagers and adults to prevent three different bacterial infections: tetanus, diphtheria, and pertussis.
 Tdap is a booster shot, meaning it will help remind your immune system to fight against infection if you have received the first group of pertussis shots, called DTaP (Diphtheria, Tetanus, acellular Pertussis), when you were younger.

 What is DTaP?